 Generosity and Service While Practicing Social Distancing

-While many of our children are out of school and daycare for the remainder of the 2019-20 school year, we are all challenged with how to keep them occupied, engaged and willing to continue to learn.
+While many of our children are out of school until the fall, or possibly even longer, we are all challenged with how to keep them occupied, engaged and willing to continue to learn.
 Teaching generosity and service-learning can help you meet that need!
-Learning to Give offers some education-based activities you and your kids can engage in from home.

 - Use our Simple Safe Service project guides to give your family ideas for generous actions that encourage youth voice and promote the common good, even when we are apart.
 Each project includes step-by-step instructions, reflection, and a connection to an optional lesson plan.